workshopper/stream-adventure/problems/concat/problem.md

 Make sure to `npm install concat-stream` in the directory where your solution file is located.

+## Hint:

+Both `process.stdout` and `concat-stream` are writeable streams, so they can't be piped together.

 To verify your solution run: